Skip to Main Content

 Planning a Visit

 The Komachi address in Naka Ward is accessible on foot from central Hiroshima, placing it within the broader dining and entertainment corridor that also contains the city's major bars and hotels.
-For guests combining dinner with broader exploration, our guides to Hiroshima bars, Hiroshima hotels, Hiroshima wineries, and Hiroshima experiences provide the full picture of what the city offers at the premium tier.
+For guests combining dinner with broader exploration, Hiroshima bars, Hiroshima hotels, Hiroshima wineries, and Hiroshima experiences provide the full picture of what the city offers at the premium tier.

 At serious Japanese restaurants in this district, advance reservation is the expectation rather than the exception.
-Same-week availability at the leading end of Hiroshima's restaurant scene is rare, particularly for visitors during the spring cherry blossom window or autumn foliage season, both of which drive significant inbound travel to the Chugoku region.
+Same-week availability at the top end of Hiroshima's restaurant scene is rare, particularly for visitors during the spring cherry blossom window or autumn foliage season, both of which drive significant inbound travel to the Chugoku region.
 A Chinese dining alternative at a comparable price point in Hiroshima is MASUKI, which operates in the JPY 20,000-29,999 range and represents a different register of the city's serious dining offer.

 Fast Comparison